reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ![Team Violet (2)](https://github.com/user-attachments/assets/ad017619-b545-498f-b5d1-4f590f547603)

 ### Electronics
-  -  **L298N**: Used to control the Hex Motor and the Smart Robot Servo.
+  -  **L298N**: Located in the middle module, it is used to control the Hex Motor and the Smart Robot Servo.

 ![Team Violet (5)](https://github.com/user-attachments/assets/01d761ca-a524-4702-8539-821d6a561465)
 > [!IMPORTANT]